 The list of top castles in the Loire includes Chambord, Chenonceau, Villandry, Valencay, Amboise or Blois but of course, there are many more castles, public and private.

 When touring the Châteaux de la Loire, we recommend visiting 1-2 castles a day, a maximum of 4-5 a week to avoid overwhelming.
 Also, try to go off the beaten path in search of lesser-known castles.
 These are usually as beautiful as the “big ones” and come without crowds.

-The Loire Castles is one of the most popular day trips from Paris.
-This small-group day tour by Blue Fox Travel always has great reviews.
+TIP: The Loire Castles is one of the most popular day trips from Paris.
+Check out this small-group day tour , it always gets the best reviews!

 Gardens of Château de Villandry